 The needs of a child play a factor in the determination of child support especially when the income of the parties is above the child support guidelines.
 Maturo v.
 Maturo, 296 Conn.
 80 (2010) and Misthopoulos v.
 Misthopoulos, 297 Conn.
 358 (2010).
 The child support order cannot be a flat percentage of a fluctuating bonus, absent a correlation between the order and the child’s needs.
 Maturo, 296 Conn. at 106.
 For a more thorough discussion on child support orders on variable income, see § 7.29, below.

-One manner by which a child’s needs is considered is direct payment or contribution by the parents to specific costs of the child, such as activities and extracurricular expenses.
+One manner by which a child’s needs are considered is direct payment or contribution by the parents to specific costs of the child, such as activities and extracurricular expenses.
 A court making such orders must have an evidentiary basis for the existence and cost of such expenses.
 Ferraro v.
 Ferraro, 168 Conn.
 App.
 723 (2016).
 When defining the payment of such expenses, two issues must be considered: (1) exactly which expenses shall be part of the direct contribution of each parent, and (2) how will disagreements regarding such payments be resolved.
 Without clearly specifying the parameters of such payment of expenses, a court may find such provision to be ambiguous and require extrinsic evidence to determine the expenses to be paid.
 Mettler v.
 Mettler, 165 Conn.
 App.
 829 (2016).

 #Comment Begins